trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

     :align: center
     :alt: Running functions locally

-If I change the chron expression to run every hour at 10 mins past the hour ``10 */1 * * * *`` for demo purposes.
+If I change the cron expression to run every hour at 10 mins past the hour ``10 */1 * * * *`` for demo purposes.
 Then in the console output I should see when the fynction is due:

 .. code-block:: bash